Isotop7/portego/README.md

 ## Description

-Many people use arch because of its awesome ecosystem of community-curated `PKGBUILD` files in AUR.
+Many people use _Archlinux_ because of its awesome ecosystem of community-curated `PKGBUILD` files in AUR.
-_portego_ uses these files to create Crux-compatible `Pkgfile`s.
+_portego_ uses these files to create Crux-compatible port build files: `Pkgfile`.

 It is written in `Go` and mainly a fun project.